 In February 2020, the LLC entered into a development agreement with The Elwood LLLP as a developer.
-The Elwood LLLP agrees to pay in the aggregate amount of \$875,000 for a development fee.
-The fee is paid from capital contributions and cash flow, as defined in the Partnership Agreement.
+The Elwood LLLP agreed to pay in the aggregate amount of \$875,000 for a development fee.
+The fee was paid from capital contributions and cash flow, as defined in the Partnership Agreement.
 The entire balance should be earned upon issuance of certificates of occupancy for all building in the Elwood Apartments. \$675,000 of the fee shall be paid within 3 years from the date of the development agreement.
 The remaining balance of \$77,925 shall be payable by the earlier of 15 years following the date of completion, December 31, 2036 or the date of liquidation of the Elwood LLLP.
 The outstanding balance bears no interest.
-As of December 31, 2021 and 2020, the development fee of \$875,000 and \$743,619 was earned, respectively.
-As of December 31, 2021 and 2020, the development fee receivable totaled \$752,925 and \$621,544, respectively, which were included in accounts receivable in the accompanying consolidated statements of financial position.
+As of December 31, 2022 and 2021, the development fee of \$875,000 was fully earned.
+As of December 31,2021, the development fee receivable totaled \$752,925, which was included in accounts receivable in the accompanying consolidated statements of financial position.
+During 2022, the developer fee was received in full.